matrix-org/matrix-spec-proposals/specification/00_basis.rst

 ------------

-Matrix defines APIs for synchronising extensible JSON objects known as `events` between compatible clients, servers and services.
-Clients are typically messaging/VoIP applications or IoT devices/hubs and communicate by synchronising communication history with their `homeserver` using the `Client-Server API`.
+Matrix defines APIs for synchronising extensible JSON objects known as ``events`` between compatible clients, servers and services.
+Clients are typically messaging/VoIP applications or IoT devices/hubs and communicate by synchronising communication history with their ``homeserver`` using the ``Client-Server API``.
 Each homeserver stores the communication history and account information for all of its clients, and shares data with the wider Matrix ecosystem by synchronising communication history with other homeservers and their clients.

-Clients typically communicate with each other by emitting events in the context of a virtual `room`.
+Clients typically communicate with each other by emitting events in the context of a virtual ``room``.
 Room data is replicated across *all of the homeservers* whose users are participating in a given room.
 As such, *no single homeserver has control or ownership over a given room*.
-Homeservers model communication history as a partially ordered graph of events known as the room's `event graph`, which is synchronised with eventual consistency between the participating servers using the Server-Server API.
+Homeservers model communication history as a partially ordered graph of events known as the room's ``event graph``, which is synchronised with eventual consistency between the participating servers using the ``Server-Server API``.
+This process of synchronising shared conversation history between homeservers run by different parties is called ``Federation``.
 Matrix optimises for the the Availability and Partitioned properties of CAP theorem at the expense of Consistency.

 For example, for client A to send a message to client B, client A performs an HTTP PUT of the required JSON event on its homeserver (HS) using the